 - Sweet potato: Correctly prepared, this nutrient-rich root vegetable makes an excellent treat for dogs.
 We slow-roast small cubes of sweet potato to make a crunchy, low-calorie training treat for our pup.
-It’s full of vitamins and none of the nasty chemicals other treats have.
+It’s full of vitamins and none of the chemical preservatives other treats have.
 Sweet potato is also a foundational ingredient in many fresh dog food recipes, such as The Farmer’s Dog’s beef recipe.

 - Pumpkin: Cooked pumpkin is another excellent source of fiber and vitamins for dogs.

 You can prepare your dog’s veggies in a variety of ways.
 Generally, if you could eat the vegetable raw, that’s the best way for your pup to consume it as well.
 This is because the cooking process destroys some of the veggies’ nutritional value.
 Plus, raw, crunchy vegetables help keep your dog’s teeth clean.